AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 #### About the Cosmos DB indexing policies

 The default indexing policy for newly created containers indexes every property of every item, enforcing range indexes for any string or number, and spatial indexes for any GeoJSON object of type Point.
 This allows you to get high query performance without having to think about indexing and index management upfront.
-Since the `metadata` and `maintenance` containers have more read-heavy workloads than `telemetry`, it makes sense to use the default indexing policy where query performance is optimized.
+Since the `alerts`, `metadata`, and `maintenance` containers have more read-heavy workloads than `telemetry`, it makes sense to use the default indexing policy where query performance is optimized.
 Since we need faster writes for `telemetry`, we exclude unused paths.
 The use of indexing paths can offer improved write performance and lower index storage for scenarios in which the query patterns are known beforehand, as indexing costs are directly correlated to the number of unique paths indexed.

 The indexing mode for all three containers is set to **Consistent**.
 This means the index is updated synchronously as items are added, updated, or deleted, enforcing the consistency level configured for the account for read queries.
 The other indexing mode one could choose is None, which disables indexing on the container.
 Usually this mode is used when your container acts as a pure key-value store, and you do not need indexes for any of the other properties.
 It is possible to dynamically change the consistency mode prior to executing bulk operations, then changing the mode back to Consistent afterwards, if the potential performance increase warrants the temporary change.